Detecting Drug Impairment

 - Have a reasonable background and experience level of making DWI arrests.

 The International Association of Chiefs of Police (IACP) is the regulating organization for the DRE program.
 DRE certification is valid for two years only.
-In order to maintain certification, DRE's must conduct a minimum of four evaluations within the two years, submit a rolling log and current resume, and attend sixteen hours of approved re-certification training.
+To maintain certification, DREs must conduct a minimum of 4 evaluations within 2 years, submit a rolling log (PDF) and current resume, and attend 16 hours of approved re-certification training.

 A major component of New York’s efforts to address impaired driving is the STOP-DWI program which returns fines collected for impaired driving convictions to the counties where the violations occurred to fund enforcement and other impaired driving programs at the local level.
 Each year, a total of approximately $19,000,000 in fine monies is returned to the county STOP-DWI programs to support local initiatives.

 Since the STOP-DWI program is self-sustaining, GTSC is able to use the federal funds received by New York to support a variety of state-level initiatives that complement the local efforts and strengthen the overall impaired driving program.
-As the organization responsible for the oversight of the STOP-DWI program, authorized by Vehicle & Traffic Law § 1197 (see link below).
+As the organization responsible for the oversight of the STOP-DWI program, authorized by Vehicle & Traffic Law § 1197.
 GTSC is also in a position to maximize the opportunities for cooperative efforts that encompass all regions of the state.

 New York’s passage of the STOP-DWI legislation in 1981 laid the foundation for enhancing the deterrent effects of its drunk driving laws.
 To that end, New York increased the civil and criminal penalties for drunk driving and directed the return of DWI fine monies back to each county to create the STOP-DWI program that would coordinate increased enforcement, prosecution and public information and education efforts.